 Definitions: The number of new customer segments that can use sustainable mobility service (compared to a private car).
-When thinking Transport Poverty broadly, the ability of the transport operator to mitigate real or perceived obstacles in using sustainable mobility solutions also means reaching new customer segments for their service.
+When thinking Transport Poverty broadly, the ability of the transport operator to mitigate actual or perceived obstacles in using sustainable mobility solutions also means reaching new customer segments for their service.
 In the context of mobility options, this imposes requirements on the quality, comfort, and accessibility (physical accessibility to ‘traditional’ mobility services and digital accessibility to ‘new’ mobility services supported on electronic platforms) of the services they offer.

 Examples: The solution uses identification and payment schemes used in public transportation, sustainable mobility service is bundled with other services (such as event tickets), or the use of less sustainable modes is restricted in the area.

 Definitions: The need for localization, building new interfaces, and new tasks or other organizational changes increases the complexity of the implementation and may reduce the sustainability of the solution.

 Examples: A new application or application interface is required to get information about the use of the solution, transport operator has to build highly localized interfaces to operate in the area, a new policy increases the workload in your organization with new tasks, or the solution replaces existing individual routines with a more integrated approach, thus helping your organization in daily tasks.

 Examples: The solution integrates to the public transport offering in the area or bundles existing mobility solutions to public transport offering seamlessly, or there is a clear indication of the increased popularity of public transport in the area affected by this solution.

 Definitions: Delays refer to increased waiting times in road traffic and public transport during peak hours compared to free-flow travel.

-Examples: The solution replaced some of the road traffic with more efficient or flexible means of transport, reduced the need for mobility during peak hours, or introduced new technology to make the traffic more fluent.
+Examples: The solution replaced some road traffic with more efficient or flexible means of transport, reduced the need for mobility during peak hours, or introduced new technology to make the traffic more fluent.